ekaj2/guitar-finder/README.md

 ### Choosing a usable keyword

 This tool is not designed to work with large results or a variety of types, but rather to help you find the best deal on a particular model.
 Your keyword should be in the title of *every* result that you wish to process.
-Fortunately, you don't really have to worry this anymore...it is only used for the console output.
+Fortunately, you don't really have to worry about this anymore...it is only used for the console output.
 It may be removed entirely at some point.

 ### Email